 Today, underwriters use a myriad of systems with no integration.
 This leads to obvious operational inefficiencies, too much manual processing and data rekeying that can result in incorrect data.
 Many risk decisions are still based purely on potentially incorrect information, and on experience rather than holistic and accurate data.

 The manual intensive and routine processes done by underwriters every day such as data entry and processing for quote and bind, combined with tools not built specifically for underwriting and inconsistent data significantly curb the chance for underwriters to rapidly respond to market opportunities.
 Much of the data and knowledge still sits in silos and is unavailable at the point of decision-making, with many insurers overly reliant on antiquated business processes and systems.

 We are past the point of no return: the role of the underwriter is transforming, which calls for a skill set adjustment.
 Industry veteran, Stephen Catlin, succinctly put it when he recently said that survivors would be those who embraced change, not those with the attitude of “it’s not like it used to be”.
 An underwriter can still carry out their traditional role with the support of analytics and technology, but they now have the opportunity to develop their digital dexterity as an underwriter with skills in data scientist, customer advocate, innovator and salesperson to focus on more relationship building tasks.

-Fortune favors the bold.
+Fortune favours the bold.
 Embrace the market consensus that technology will inevitably change underwriting as it stands today.
-We should all be champions of change and support underwriters retrain and systemize their knowledge so they can evolve and keep their place in the new digital era.
+We should all be champions of change and support underwriters retrain and systemise their knowledge so they can evolve and keep their place in the new digital era.
 As the old adage goes, a rolling stone gathers no moss.